Depth-dependent charge collection profile of pad diodes: Experiment Setup

-A Rohde \& Schwarz oscilloscope with an analog bandwidth of 4 GHz and a sampling rate of 20 GS/s recorded the transients.
-A Femto HSA-X-40 amplifier with a bandwidth of 2.0 GHz and a nominal gain of 100 amplified the signal from the diodes with an AC coupling \cite{Femto}.
-The trigger was provided externally through the TLU.
-The external triggering made it possible to record all transients without zero suppression.
+A Rohde \& Schwarz oscilloscope with an analog bandwidth of $4 \, \text{GHz}$ and a sampling rate of $20 \, \text{GS/s}$ records the transients.
+A Femto HSA-X-40 amplifier with a bandwidth of $2.0 \, \text{GHz}$ and a nominal gain of $100$ amplifies the transient \cite{Femto}.
+The trigger is provided externally through the TLU.
+The external triggering makes it possible to record all transients without zero suppression.

-To calculate the collected charge, transients are integrated in a time window (gate). \cref{transient} shows an average transient for the non-irradiated diode biased at 100 V. The transient is an average of events with amplitude higher than 20 mV.
-To correct for the offset of the baseline, the average of the transient in the pre-pulse region (shown in \cref{transient}) is subtracted before integration.
+To calculate the collected charge, transients are integrated in a time window (gate).
 The charge is calculated as:

-$U(t)$ is the average transient after the baseline correction and $R_L$ is the input impedance of the oscilloscope ($50 \; \ohm $) and $G$ is the nominal gain of the amplifier (100).
-For this study, a gate width of 30 ns was chosen, as shown in \cref{transient}.
+$U(t)$ is the transient after the baseline correction and $R_L$ is the input impedance of the oscilloscope ($50 \, \ohm $) and $G$ is the nominal gain of the amplifier (100).
+For this study, a gate width of $30 \, \text{ns}$ is chosen.

-To measure the transients, the diode was mounted on a PCB which provided the electrical connectors.
+To measure the transients, the diode is mounted on a PCB which provides the electrical connectors.
 The parallel beam can produce showers inside the PCB.
-To cancel the effects of these showers on the response of the diode, two spacers were inserted between the diode and the PCB, as shown in \cref{spacer}.
-These spacer were metal bars with a width of $w = 1 \; \text{mm}$ and a thickness of $d= 0.5 \; \text{mm}$
+These showers can produce particles which deposit energy in the DUT.
+To cancel the effects of these showers on the response of the diode, two spacers are inserted between the diode and the PCB.
+These spacer are metal bars with a width of $w = 1 \, \text{mm}$ and a thickness of $d= 0.5 \, \text{mm}$.